abbeygirl/nzedb/Post-Processing-Hangs.md

 **Displaying details about a particular release**

-This SQL query will display the Release ID, name, GUID and searchname
+This SQL query will display details about a specific release
 ```
-> SELECT ID,passwordstatus,guid,name,searchname FROM releases WHERE ID = nnnnnnn;
+> SELECT ID,passwordstatus,guid,fromname,name,searchname FROM releases WHERE ID = nnnnnnn;
 ```

 **Deleting a single release**